 John Wade, MD, allergist and ENT: 304-675-1244

-To reduce the spread of COVID-19, everyone who enters Pleasant Valley Hospital facilities will be checked for fever, shortness of breath, cough, and sore throat.
+To reduce the spread of COVID-19, upon entering Pleasant Valley Hospital facilities you will be checked for fever, shortness of breath, cough, and sore throat.

 Authorized visitors will be identified with a badge provided to them at the hospital’s main entrance and Wellness Center screening checkpoints.
 Additional visitors will not be permitted in the lobby areas.